noobdigital87/dg_sprint_core/HowToUse.md

     dg_sprint_core.enable_particles(player, true) -- Enable sprint particle effects dg_sprint_core.enable_drain(player, true) -- Enable the drain mechanics end)

+--[[
+    2. Check if a sprint key or double tap have been triggered and let the player sprint ]]

 -- Create a unique step name using the mod name local mod_name = core.get_current_modname()